- news

 While the SEC paused legal defense of its climate rule in February, essentially shelving it for the foreseeable future, a state that qualifies on its own as one of the world’s largest economies continues to move forward with climate-related legislation.
 The California Air Resources Board (CARB) released the guidance Tuesday for complying with the Climate Related Financial Risk Disclosure Program, which features a law (S.B.
 261) requiring companies with at least $500 million in revenues to file climate risk reports every other year.

-In March, the AICPA and the California Society of CPAs asked CARB in a joint comment letter to consider clarifications when developing regulations that ensure CPAs can effectively support a practical and efficient climate disclosure framework.
+In March, the AICPA and the California Society of CPAs (CalCPA) asked CARB in a joint comment letter to consider clarifications when developing regulations that ensure CPAs can effectively support a practical and efficient climate disclosure framework.

 The draft guidance states that “a reporting entity may use one of several frameworks to meet disclosure requirements”: